 A reduction in grade is defined as the move of an employee from one class of positions to a different class of positions having a lower pay grade.
 If an employee is reduced in grade as a result of action by the college, the employee shall be moved to the appropriate grade, but shall receive his/her present pay for the balance of the fiscal year.
 At the end of the fiscal year, the employee’s pay may be reviewed by the Chief Human Resources Officer and the appropriate Senior Level Administrator to ensure that it remains within the salary range for the new grade level.

 Employees receiving a reduction in grade at their own request or due to inability to perform the required work will be adjusted to a lower job classification and pay grade.
-The amount of pay reduction, if any, will be determined by the Vice President of Human Resources & Strategic Communications in conjunction with the appropriate Senior Level Administrator, and any pay reduction will become effective the date of the reduction in grade.
+The amount of pay reduction, if any, will be determined by the Associate Vice President of Human Resources in conjunction with the appropriate Senior Level Administrator, and any pay reduction will become effective the date of the reduction in grade.

 A lateral transfer is defined as the move of an employee from one class of positions to another class of positions having the same pay grade.
 It may include a move from one location to another.
 Employees are not entitled to receive a pay increase as a result of a lateral transfer, unless otherwise authorized by the President or his designee; However, the pay may be reviewed when the transfer is to a position substantially different in scope and minimum requirements from the position the employee is vacating.